MaartenGr/BERTopic/docs/getting_started/semisupervised/semisupervised.md

  'talk.religion.misc']
 ```

 To perform this semi-supervised approach, we can take in some pre-defined topics and simply pass those to the `y` parameter when fitting BERTopic.
 These labels can be pre-defined topics or simply documents that you feel belong together regardless of their content.
-BERTopic will nudge the creation of topics towards these categories
+BERTopic will nudge the creation of topics toward these categories
 using the pre-defined labels.

 To perform supervised topic modeling, we simply use all categories: